burhanelgun/C-Programming-Homeworks/README.md

-# C-Programming-Projects
+# C-Programming-Homeworks
-This repository contains all projects of the C Programming course, Spring 2017
+This repository contains all homeworks of the C Programming course, Spring 2017